 - Day

-Day 1 - Fly to Vilnius, Guided Walking Tour
+Day 1 - Fly to Vilnius, Guided Walking Tours

 Arrive at Vilnius Airport and transfer by coach to your accommodation in the city centre.
 Familiarise yourself with your surroundings by heading into the city to explore Vilnius Old Town - A UNESCO World Heritage Site.
 The Medieval Old Town is labyrinthine, with cobbled streets, beautiful buildings and historic churches.
 Check out Pilies Street, the oldest street in Old Town which runs from the Vilnius Castle towards Poland and Russia.
 Take the easy hike up to Gediminas Castle Tower to capture great views of the city, the Neris River and the baroque masterpiece that is Palace of the Grand Dukes of Lithuania, now home to the National Museum of Lithuania.